-IT IS FURTHER ORDERED that the Defendants obtain acknowledgments of receipt of this Order:
+IT IS FURTHER ORDI RED that Defendant Donohuc obtain acknowledgments of receipt of this Order.

-- A. The Defendants, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For five (5) years after entry of this Order, the Defendants, for any business that they, individually or collectively with any other Defendant named in the Complaint, is the majority owner or directly or indirectly controls, must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees, agents, and representatives who participate in telemarketing; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
+- A. Defendant Donohue, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For five (5) years after entry of this Order, Defendant Donohue, for any business that he, individually or collectively with any other Defendants, is the majority owner or controls directly or indirectly, must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members: (2) all employees, agents, and representatives who participate in conduct related to the subject matter of the Order; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
 Delivery must occur within 7 days of entry of this Order for current personnel.
-For all others, delivery must occur before they assume their responsibilities. - C. From each individual or entity to which the Defendants delivered a copy of this Order, they must obtain, within thirty (30) days, a signed and dated acknowledgment of receipt of this Order.
+For all others, delivery must occur before they assume their responsibilities.

+• From each individual or entity to which Detendant Donohue delivered a copy of this Order.
+Defendant Donohue must obtain, within 30 days a signed and dated acknowledgment of